-Beginning in 2019, the individual mandate is fully repealed.
+The new law fully repeals the individual mandate beginning in 2019.
 However, unlike other provisions of the new tax law, it does not take effect for the 2018 calendar year.
-The reason is that 2018 health insurance rates were already set and health insurance enrollment mostly completed by the time the law passed.
+The reason?
+2018 health insurance rates had set and health insurance enrollment mostly completed by the time the law passed.

 The repeal of the individual mandate means that individuals who cannot afford to buy or choose not to buy health insurance will no longer pay a tax penalty when they file their tax returns.